reinert/requestor/README.md

 ## REST

 As stated before, Requestor provides the [RestService](#looking-for-some-rest) to handle basic CRUD operations against a REST resource.
-But you are likely to implement your app's abstract service class by extending the AbstractService with the peculiarities of your server API to avoid code repetition.
+But you are likely to implement one service client for each resource you need to consume extending from `AbstractService` class.
+**AbstractService** is a **resource oriented client** that enables you to gracefully customize the interaction with a resource.

 🧐 It's worth noting that ***AbstractService is a branch session derived from the main session***.
 Hence, the default parameters defined in the main session are also applied in your AbstractService.